Skip to main content

 Once the required fields are reliable, add four context notes per deal: buying context, scope-clarity notes, decision-process notes, and one canonical proposal/terms link.
 Keep it to one live link and one current version so handoff stays clean.

 Before you customize anything further, define workflows, fields, and automation requirements first.
-If you need jurisdiction-specific terms, tax documents, or regulated wording, add each current requirement only after verification.
+If jurisdiction-specific terms, tax documents, or regulated wording are unresolved, keep them marked as pending instead of treating the workflow as ready.

 Keep hygiene simple and strict: update after each meaningful touch, review open deals on a fixed weekly cadence, and treat this record as your one source of truth.
 Set a binary stale-record rule for your workflow: if a deal has no clear next action due or no meaningful touch by review time, do not keep it as active.
 Related reading: Build a Platform-Independent Freelance Business in 90 Days.